iarxm/csim-man/index.md

 Olympic Motto - "Faster, Higher, Stronger; Together As One"

-Herein are idea's relevant to the mission of training as realistically as possible the situation of surf games and contests.
-The goal of such a simulation is to facilitate real world experiences so to accelerate technical and strategic development.
+Herein are principles for the mission of maximising the realness of training the surf games and contest.
+For lack of a better word, we will define this as simulation.
+The goal of such is to facilitate the actual experiences which accelerate technical and strategic development.

 1. TOC
 {:toc}